 Keyword research is an extension of buyer persona research.
 You can use the personas you’ve created to search for the best keywords for your brand, then use a tool like KW Finder to find related keywords for your target audience.

-Finally, you can do some on-page SEO research and optimization.
-This is where you put those keywords in the correct places on your website -- like in the meta-description, page titles, and H1 tags.
+Then, you can do some on-page SEO research and optimization.
+This is where you put those keywords in the correct places on your website — like in the meta description, page titles, and H1 tags.

 On Facebook, you can create a Facebook business page so that people can find your location and hours.

 For any business, having up-to-date social media accounts will help you be found and engage with prospects.